StorjOld/storjnode/docs/windows.rst

 	- https://pypi.python.org/packages/source/p/pip/pip-7.1.2.tar.gz#md5=3823d2343d9f3aaab21cf9c917710196
 * Install wheel
 	- python -m "pip" install wheel
+* Install the netifaces EXE (source code version will give an error.)
+If you have 64 bit python build from source after vcvars bat has been run (see bellow for VC section)
 * Install pycharm for Windows
 * Install Git - select unix tools because they are awesome.
 * Open pycharm and make new projects for these Git repos: storj/pyp2p/develop and storj/storjnode/develop